isomerpages/govtech-stp/_travel-and-health-control-measures/06a-FAQ.md

 <div id="outboundPDT"></div>

-## Pre-Departure Test for Travellers Departing from Singapore
+## Outbound Pre-Departure Test and Health Certificates for Travellers Departing from Singapore

 #### 1. I have been vaccinated in Singapore.
 Am I still required to take a pre-departure test to leave the country?
 Travellers who have been vaccinated in Singapore should check with the authorities of the destination country/region, on whether they are still required to take a pre-departure test before arrival.
 Non-vaccinated individuals (including children) who intend to travel should likewise check on the prevailing border and health control measures they should abide by in the destination country/region.